Fundamental activity constraints lead to specific interpretations of the connectome: Acknowledgement

 \section{Acknowledgement}

 The authors gratefully acknowledge the computing time granted (jinb33) by the JARA-HPC Vergabegremium and provided on the JARA-HPC Partition part of the supercomputer JUQUEEN at Forschungszentrum J\"ulich.
-Partly supported by Helmholtz Portfolio Supercomputing and Modeling for the Human Brain (SMHB), the Helmholtz young investigator group VH-NG-1028, EU Grant 269921 (BrainScaleS), and EU Grant 604102 (Human Brain Project, HBP).
+Partly supported by Helmholtz Portfolio Supercomputing and Modeling for the Human Brain (SMHB), the Helmholtz young investigator group VH-NG-1028, EU Grant 269921 (BrainScaleS).
+This project received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No. 720270.
 All network simulations carried out with NEST (http://www.nest-simulator.org).}{}

 {}